sroy0101/connection-simulation/README.md

 # Connection-Simulation
-A simulation of connections between a pool of consumers and agents.

 A nodejs/typescript application to simulate the connections of thousands of consumers trying to connect to a pool of agents and collect various  metrics about the process.
 The generated data is stored in CSV files.